srdangre/Investigating-Recipes-and-Ratings/README.md

   height="600"
   frameborder="0"
 ></iframe>
-On the empirical distribution of the mean differences with the observed group mean plotted, the observed group mean is far from the emperical distribution of the test statistic, indicating that we will likely reject our null hypothesis.
+On the empirical distribution of the mean differences with the observed group mean plotted, the observed group mean is far from the emperical distribution of the test statistic, indicating that I will likely reject my null hypothesis.
 I further confirmed this by calculating a p-value.

 I decided to choose a lower significance level to set more strict standards for evidence to reject the null hypothesis